Basic protection in four steps.

 I need to reiterate some important points.

-1. Beware of the word free.
-In most cases, a free trial is just that: a trial of a full-featured product eventually requiring payment.
-In some cases, the "free trial" becomes a truly free version after the trial ends.
+- Beware of the word free.
+In most cases, a free trial is just that: a trial of a full-featured product that eventually requires payment.
+In some cases, the “free trial” becomes a truly free version after the trial ends.
 In other cases, they are separate downloads.
 And in other cases, there is no truly free version at all.
 Be sure you know what you are getting.

-2. Regardless of what you download, you are still likely to face upgrade and upsell offers or even an ongoing subscription.
+- Regardless of what you download, you are likely to face upgrade and upsell offers or even an ongoing subscription.
 Unless or until you know you want this, decline.

 What else besides security software?

-Besides having security software, I recommend three other essential actions to stay safe on the internet: enable a firewall, back up, and stay up-to-date.
+Besides having security software, I recommend three other essential actions to stay safe: enable a firewall, back up, and stay up-to-date.

 A firewall

-For home and business use, I recommend using an NAT router as a firewall.
+For home and business use, I recommend using a NAT router as a firewall.
 You almost certainly already have one.
-They don't have to be expensive and are one of the simplest approaches to keeping your computer safe from network-based threats.
-If you can trust all the computers on the local side of the router, there's no need for an additional software firewall besides that already present in Windows.
+They don’t have to be expensive and are one of the simplest approaches to keeping your computer safe from network-based threats.
+If you can trust all the computers on your local side of the router, there’s no need for an additional software firewall besides the one already present in Windows.

 Back up